 The great thing about it is that the links are dynamically updated.
 Once you make a change to the name of a file or anything, the change will automatically change in the customer account, so they have the latest information.

 You can also get access to the API for customer accounts if you are using our API.

 - You will need the DDA app installed on your Shopify store.

-- You will need to be using the Classic customer accounts.
+- You will need to be using the Classic customer accounts in Shopify.
 Shopify does not allow apps to inject code into the New customer accounts.